pilight/pilight/docs/source/eventing/functions/date_format.rst

 .. note:: **Input / output**

    Consider that the flexibility of the function depends on the input.
-If you input just ``%H:%M:%S``, the DATE_FORMAT can't output a format like this ``%Y-%m-%d``, because the function didn't receive any date information.
-It only received time information.
-So, DATE_FORMAT can't be used to exterpolate information that's not present.
+If you input just ``%H:%M:%S``, the DATE_FORMAT cannot output a format like this ``%Y-%m-%d``, because the function did not receive any date information, only time information.
+So, DATE_FORMAT cannot be used to extrapolate information that is not present.

 .. rubric:: Return value

 The function will output the exact format as requested in the last (second or third argument).
 There are a few things you must consider when working with the DATE_FORMAT function.
 The types of operators you can use with DATE_FORMAT depends on the output format requested.
 If you want to compare the output format ``%c`` you can only use the ``IS`` operator, because the final output will be interpreted as a string value.
 If you want to compare ``%H.%M``, you will need numeric operators like ``==``, ``>``, or ``<``, because the output will be evaluated as a number.

 Also consider the usage of quotes.
-The flexibility in which DATE_FORMAT can format date and time values isn't always accepted by pilight.
+The flexibility in which DATE_FORMAT can format date and time values is not always accepted by pilight.
 For example: ``DATE_FORMAT(datetime, %c)`` outputs ``Fri Apr 24 11:35:36 2015`` which pilight subsequently can't handle.
-If you want to output string like this, use quotes ``DATE_FORMAT(datetime, "%c")``, which will output as ``"Fri Apr 24 11:35:36 2015"``.
+If you want to output a string like this, use quotes ``DATE_FORMAT(datetime, "%c")``, which will output as ``"Fri Apr 24 11:35:36 2015"``.

 .. rubric:: Examples